obiwanjacobi/Dentlr/readme.md

 - Separate the Antlr lexer and parser grammar files.
 Put `options { tokenVocab=MyLexer; }` in the `parser grammer MyParser;` file.
 - Detects indents only after a newline.
 - The first indent encountered determines the indent size/length.
 All subsequent indents must be a multiple of that size or an `InvalidIndentException` is thrown.
-- Use the IndentSize property to preset a fixed number of spaces to use for an `INDENT`.
+- Optionally use the IndentSize property to preset a fixed number of spaces to use for an `INDENT`.
-- Any tokens that match whitespace are emitted after the `INDENT` and `DEDENT` tokens.
+- Flexible handling of tokens that match whitespace which can be emitted before or after the `INDENT` and `DEDENT` tokens or skipped entirely.
 - Does not detect tabs `\t` (todo).

 ---